nuthanc/angular_advanced_fast/README.md

 * Angular Universal allows to prerender your Angular App on the Server
   * On the fly Prerender pages Users visit
   * First load is handled on the Server

+### Quick Note about ModuleMapLoader

+* A quick note: In the next lecture, I mention that it's important to add ModuleMapLoader to your app.server.ts file - if you're using Angular 9, this is NOT required anymore!